awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 + You must set the maximum storage threshold to at least 10% more than the current allocated storage\.

   For example, if you have DB instance with 1000 GiB of allocated storage, then set the maximum storage threshold to at least 1100 GiB\.
 If you don't, you get an error such as Invalid max storage size for *engine\_name*\.
++ For a DB instance that uses Provisioned IOPS storage, the ratio of IOPS to maximum storage threshold \(in GiB\) must be from 1–50 on RDS for SQL Server, and 0\.5–50 on other RDS DB engines\.
 + You can't set the maximum storage threshold for autoscaling\-enabled instances to a value greater than the maximum allocated storage\.

   For example, SQL Server Standard Edition on db\.m5\.xlarge has a default allocated storage for the instance of 20 GiB \(the minimum\) and a maximum allocated storage of 16,384 GiB\.
 The default maximum storage threshold for autoscaling is 1,000 GiB\.
 If you use this default, the instance doesn't autoscale above 1,000 GiB\.
 This is true even though the maximum allocated storage for the instance is 16,384 GiB\.